 The rectus muscles are then stitched into a new position, tightening the muscles and reducing the waistline.
 Any hernia – Umbilical, Para-Umbilical or Incisional is repaired during this time and a mesh is used if necessary to reinforce the repair.
 After the muscles have been repositioned and tightened, the excess skin is stretched and removed.

 The remaining skin is re-draped over the abdominal area and sutured in place.

 Before the wound is closed two drainage tubes will be placed under the skin to suck out any collection of fluid under the skin.
 This will remain for between three to four days depending on the instruction from the doctor.
 The abdominal dressing is done with the help of elastic plaster, which will remain for three to five days.

 After Tummy Tuck Surgery

 After Tummy Tuck surgery in Chennai (Hande hospital), the patient usually stays in Hospital for between three to five days.
 As soon as the drainage tubes are removed, the patient is ready to go home.
 The patient is asked to come back to the hospital about three days later and the Elastic Plaster is removed and the patient is asked to wear an abdominal corset.
-Patients are requested to wear the corset for at least one and half months.
+Patients are requested to wear the corset for at least one and a half months.

-The corset is like an undergarment and the patient can wear her usual dress over it go about her normal activities.
+The corset is like an undergarment and the patient can wear her usual dress over it to go about her normal activities.
 We usually advise the patients not to lift any heavy weights for about three months after the procedure.
 Sutures or Clips as the case may be are usually removed between days 12 and 14.